-The Cost of Enterprise AI Governance: What to Budget For
+The Cost of Enterprise AI Governance: Cost Components and Budget Considerations

 Governance cost rarely appears on a vendor quote, but it is consistently one of the largest components of enterprise AI total cost of ownership.
 This article breaks down what governance actually costs to operate and how to model it before the business case is finalised.